earthly/earthly/docs/earthfile/earthfile.md

 {% hint style='info' %}
 ##### Globbing
-may also include a globbing expression.
-This is useful in order to invoke multiple targets that may exist in different Earthfiles in the filesystem, in a single `BUILD command`.
-For example: `BUILD ./services/*+compile`
-This feature has experimental status.
-To use it, it must be enabled via `VERSION --wildcard-builds 0.8`.
-{% endhint %}

-{% hint style='info' %}
-##### Globbing
 A <target-ref> may also include a glob expression.
 This is useful in order to invoke multiple targets that may exist in different Earthfiles in the filesystem, in a single `BUILD` command.
 For example, consider the following filesystem: